MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-dashboards-design-tips.md

 - Don't mix levels of precision and time.
 Make sure time frames are distinct and consistent.
 Don't have one chart that has last month next to filtered charts from a specific month of the year.

-- Don't mix large and small measures on the same scale, such as on a line or bar chart.
-Don't mix one measure that's in the millions with another measure that's in the thousands.
+- Avoid mixing large and small measures on the same scale, such as on a line or bar chart: for example, one measure that's in the millions and another measure that's in the thousands.
 With such a large scale, it's difficult to see the differences of the measure that's in the thousands.
 If you need to mix measurement scales, choose a visualization that allows the use of a second axis.

-- Don't clutter your charts with unnecessary data labels.
+- Remove unnecessary data labels from your charts.
 The values in bar charts can usually be understood without displaying the actual number.

 - Pay attention to how [charts are sorted](../consumer/end-user-change-sort.md).
 If you want to draw attention to the highest or lowest number, sort by the measure.
 If you want people to quickly find a particular category within many other categories, sort by the axis.